The History Of The Facebook Logo

 The Current Facebook Logo (2015 – Present)

-When viewers look closely they can see that the letter “a” is completely different.
-There is no longer an upper segment and it has a greater intra-letter clearance.
-The letter “b” also changed.
+When viewers look closely they can see that the letter “a” and “b” are completely different.
+The logo now has a greater intra-letter clearance.
 The company also created a black-and-white version of the logo to be used in conjunction with the typical blue.

-In 2013, the graphic emblem was updated again to eliminate the restrictive line and tone down the 3D elements.
+This icon wasn’t updated again until 2013 when the 3-dimensional features of the logo were scaled back.
 The “f” itself moved even more to the right, but this wouldn’t be the final stop either.

 The current icon logo is a circular blue shape with the lowercase f contained within it.
 The blue used also matches the bright version of the wordmark logo that is used for mobile devices and was introduced along with it in 2019.